Preferred Medical Insurance

 How Much Lower Are Preferred Rates?

 Each company determines their own underwriting criteria and guidelines, but generally, a preferred classification is about 10%-20% less than a “standard” in health insurance.
 Typically, the insured must be taking no medication (there are exceptions) and have no ongoing conditions (again…there may be exceptions) to qualify for the best rate.
-It’s possible that a major condition that occurred more than 10 years ago, may not impact the consumer’s premium.
-The big variable is the wording of the questions on the application.
+Chronic conditions, even in remission, can cause an application to be denied.

-For example, if an applicant for coverage takes medications for high blood pressure and high cholesterol, and is also 35 pounds overweight, it is possible the policy will be approved.
+Regarding existing conditions, if an applicant for coverage takes medications for high blood pressure and high cholesterol, and is also 35 pounds overweight, it is possible the policy will be approved.
 However, the issued rate may be 75% higher than the original estimate.
 This “modified” increase does not impact the benefits of the policy, just the cost.
-If there are other family members applying for coverage, that could be viewed as more favorable and receive a much more attractive offer.

 Other common conditions that can cause the original quoted premium to increase are restless leg syndrome, irritable bowel syndrome, gout, asthma, seizures, arthritis, headaches, and sleep apnea.
 Keep in mind that this is not an all-inclusive list and the severity of the condition will affect the cost of the policy.
 On most underwritten plans, insulin-dependent diabetics will be declined so perhaps we can suggest other alternatives.
+Diabetes controlled by diet often is not a major condition.

 Are Some Medical Insurance Plans Better Than Others?